Nick Alfieri Named Joe Eacobacci No. 35 Memorial Jersey recipient, while Alfieri, Alec May, Nick Quintans and Mike Roland named captains.

 New coaching staff and loss of several starters creates competiton

 Banks returns to The Hilltop after previous stints as a coach and student-athlete

 Georgetown football hosted Colgate on Saturday, October 26 during family weekend.

-He graduated in 1994 from the College of Arts & Sciences with a degree in government and international relations.
-Sgarlata is currently pursuing a master's degree in sport industry management from Georgetown.
+Sgarlata graduated from Georgetown in 1994 from the College of Arts & Sciences with a degree in government and international relations.
+In May 2012, he completed his master's degree in sport industry management from the School of Continuing Studies at Georgetown.